 - This is one additional step in Zuckerberg’s plan to build a Facebook ecosystem to rival Google.
 With Instagram, WhatsApp and Oculus VR in its ecosystem, the opportunities for cross-platform interaction are growing.

 Some might see this as a huge threat to LinkedIn, while others may see a connection between Facebook and business as odd and fruitless.
 At Stryve, we think it’s a good thing on two fronts:

-1) LinkedIn needs to do a better job of developing a platform that’s rich in targeting data if it wants to monetize it’s platform.
+1) LinkedIn needs to do a better job of developing a platform that’s rich in targeting data if it wants to monetize its platform.
 Although we recently praised LinkedIn’s Sponsored Updates platform, there is a long way to go to transform the ad platform into a rich and effective tool.
 Some competition from Facebook should focus LinkedIn on richer targeting options and also reduce their high CPC rates.

 2) Facebook may not be a direct competitor to LinkedIn, but rather a productivity tool.
 LinkedIn may still be the destination of choice for recruitment, networking and business newsfeed information.
-Facebook may bring an entirely different approach with their platform.
+Facebook may bring an entirely different approach to their platform.